m-meno/319-SBA/README.md

 PUT | /offers/:id | Edit one offer |
 DELETE | /offers/:id | Delete one offer |

-For some reason I had a hard time with my seed route working correctly.
+I had a hard time with my seed route working correctly.
+It was a good reminder to continuously test.
+In the future, I would plan out my routes a bit better.
+If I had more time I would make more routes and add more validation.